 The deposit advance loans typically offer service members a chance to cash their military paychecks a week or more before they typically would be able to access the money.
 In exchange, companies take a fee when the paycheck arrives, and pile on other penalties if the check doesn't cover the outstanding balance.

-Bureau researchers found more than 12,000 military families that used a deposit advance product from 2012 to 2013.
+Bureau researchers found more than 12,000 military families that had used a deposit advance product from 2012 to 2013.
 The loans are not covered under any previous regulations passed by Congress, and can carry annual interest rates in excess of 300 percent.

 Industry officials have defended the products in the past, saying they provide an important alternative to credit card debt and complex, overburdened bank loans.
 They also have insisted that annual interest rates are an unfair gauge for loans intended to last only a few weeks.